 Nursing Informatics Specialist

 In the U.S., nursing is among the top professions as it offers many specialization opportunities.
 Nursing informatics specialists have high responsibility as they need to have strong knowledge about patients’ course of a disease and thus oversee data and information.
 This position requires assisting patients in decision-making regarding rehab possibilities, intake of medicine, inter alia.
-To ensure appropriate support, another responsibility of a nursing informatics specialist is the constant updating of the information technology system so the healthcare specialists as well as the patients themselves have access to the latest information.
+To ensure appropriate support, another responsibility of a nursing informatics specialist is the constant updating of the information technology system so the healthcare specialists, as well as the patients themselves, have access to the latest information.

 Striving for various career opportunities in the health sector, a degree in health informatics provides a solid ground.
 It offers the knowledge and practical skills to carry out a variety of jobs that come with a high level of responsibility.
-The healthcare sector is ever-growing and ever-changing and with it come new opportunities for those having obtained a health informatics degree.
+The healthcare sector is ever-growing and ever-changing and with it comes new opportunities for those having obtained a health informatics degree.